 Have I convinced you that Face Yoga is a worthwhile workout?
 In that case I hope to see you in the online class.
 I can’t promise that my class will solve the above problems but I can promise a relaxing, fun class starting with a gentle movement warm up to release tension and improve lymphatic flow followed by facial movements and self massage.

-Kat holds a diploma in Face Yoga: “I have been interested in Face Yoga since undergoing chemotherapy.
-The night after my chemotherapy treatment, pumped up with steroids, I would listen to a Feldenkrais class recording that focused on releasing jaw tension.
+My story: “I have been interested in Face Yoga since undergoing chemotherapy.
+The night after my chemotherapy treatment, pumped up with steroids, I would listen to a Feldenkrais recording that focused on releasing jaw tension.
 This helped me to fall – and stay – asleep.
 This seemed like a miracle.
 Ask anyone who has ever gone through chemotherapy where they had to take steroids: those steroids usually mean at least one sleepless night!
 And yet I would sleep like a baby after my jaw release class.
 It also seemed to minimise some of the other side effects, including the nausea.
-I subsequently trained in Face Yoga and investigated other modalities around the face.
-My classes include insights from Emotional Body (which uses facial and postural work to link to emotions), Feldenkrais and Body Mind Centering.
+I subsequently trained in Face Yoga and investigated other modalities around the face and also looked at ways to combine meditation, breathwork and Feldenkrais to improve sleep.
+If you want to find out more about more story about sleeping problems click this link (sleep).
+My Face Yoga classes include insights from Emotional Body (which uses facial and postural work to link to emotions), Feldenkrais and Body Mind Centering.
 I think face yoga is particularly important nowadays as wearing masks can limit our facial expressions.
 So lets chew, frown, grin and make funny faces together!”